 The mortise chisel kind of got a similar shape to a firmer chisel.
 Flat on top and the sides are square, but there is a thickness difference.

 As the name would imply, a mortise chisel is useful for chopping out the mortise.
 It has a robust build, and you can absolutely whack this thing with a hammer.
-You’re not going to experience any power loss when you’re hitting it.
+You will not experience any power loss when you’re hitting it.

 The mortise chisel is just so thick and the sides are square to the cutting faces.
 This tool also has a large bearing surface.
-Once you start getting further down into that mortise, it’s going to help it locate side to side, which is obviously great because no one wants a Bendy Mortis.
+Once you start getting further down into that mortise, it will help it locate side to side, which is obviously great because no one wants a Bendy Mortis.

 4. Corner Chisel